This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 Everyone has a story to tell.
 And with increasingly accessible modes of production and distribution, everyone has the means to share their story with a wide audience.
 But what is the best way to tell it?
 How does one craft compelling narrative best suited to a chosen medium or platform?

 Over the course of three weeks, this class will challenge students to harness their passion for digital communication in the service of thoughtful documentary practice.
 Students will build technical skills in production and post-production as they are exposed to a wide range of non-fiction narrative approaches.
 Learning will culminate in the creation of an original work of non-fiction narrative in a time-based medium.

 This class is a hybrid of documentary study and documentary production.

-In the first days of the course, students will be introduced to screenings of classic and contemporary non-fiction narrative, and will examine modes of storytelling, as well as problems of the practice, and tease out approaches they find most compelling.
-At the same time, we will engage in technical demonstrations of digital video and audio capture, non-linear editing software and workflow, and thoughtful pre-production technique.
+In the first days of the course, students will be introduced to foundational texts and screenings of classic and contemporary non-fiction narrative.
+In discussion we will examine modes of storytelling, as well as problems of the practice, and define and interrogate approaches to filmmaking.
+Simultaneously, we will engage in technical demonstrations of digital video and audio capture, non-linear editing software and workflow, and thoughtful pre-production technique.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply
+For students completing grades 9-12 by June 2021.Visit Program Page Information Sessions Learn How to Apply